vegaprotocol/specs/protocol/0062-SPAM-spam_protection.md

 The values of the variables that make sense need to still be determined based on fairground data; they also may be different between trading with training wheels and real rtrading, as the former isn't generating the kind of revenue needed to authorize transactions.

-##### End goal:
-Spam protection has a table as a network parameter that defines its behaviour for all types of transactions.
-The values in the table are generic enough that this also can be used for governance votes, though this is not minimal functionality (as thatg part has already been implemented and tested)

-For every type of transaction, we have the following entries:

-<max_allowed_per_epoch>: A single vega account is allowed to do only this number
- 	of transaction of the type during an epoch.
-If this value is -1, then
-	there is no limit.
- <min_tokens_required>  : A vega account needs at least that many tokens to be allowed to
- 	perform a transaction of this type.
- <min_assets_required>  : A vega account needs at least this amount of (normalised) assets to be allowed
- 	to perform this transaction
- <min_revenue_score>    : A vega account needs at least this revenue score to be allowed to perform a
- 	transaction
-<min_assets_plus_revenue>,<asset_multiplier>,<revenue_multiplyer>: asset_score * asset_multiplier+ revenue_score * revenue_multiplier has to be larger than <min_assets_plus_revenue>
- <asset_number_relation>: This is a six value parameter,consisting of
- 	float ab_asset_base
- 	float ax_asset_linear
- 	float ay_asset_squared
-	float rb_revenue_base
- 	float rx_revenue_linear
- 	float ry_revenue_squared

- A vega account with asset_score A and revenue_score R is allowed round(ab+ ax * A +ya * A^2 + rb+ rx * R + ry * R^2) transactions of this type.

- <spam_multiplier>: If the vega network is suubject to overload, all the results from the
- 	previous variables are multiplied with this.
-This can happen repeatedly, until
- <spam_maximum>   :  ... the combined multiplier reaches this value.